-If a Complainant does not wish to make a Formal Complaint, the Title IX Coordinator will determine whether it is necessary to initiate a complaint so that the University can respond to the reported conduct of which it has actual notice in a way that is not deliberately indifferent.
-The Title IX Coordinator will consider various factors in this assessment, such as the availability of independent evidence of the allegations, the nature of the allegations, and/or whether there have been other similar complaints about the same Respondent.
-If the Title IX Coordinator initiates a Formal Complaint, the University will inform the Complainant of this decision in writing.
+If a Complainant does not wish to make a Formal Complaint, the Title IX Coordinator will determine is responsible for determining whether it is necessary for the Title IX Coordinator to initiate a complaint in order for so that the University tocan respond to the reported conduct of which it has actual notice in a way that is not deliberately indifferent.
+The Title IX Coordinator will consider various factors in this assessment, such as the availability of independent evidence of the allegations, the nature of the allegations, and/or whether there have been other similar complaint, the University will inform the Complainant of this decision in writing.
 The Complainant will not be required to participate in the process but will receive all procedural notices issued under this Policy.